Electronics, PCB Design and PCB Layout Daycounter, Inc.

 Method 1 - Impedance Comparison to Resistor

 The first is to place the inductor in series with a known resistor of good precision, for example a 100 ohm 1% resistor is a good choice.
 Stimulate the circuit with a function generator, and view the junction between the resistor and inductor on the scope, as well as the input voltage.
 Tune the function generator until the junction voltage is half the input voltage.
-At this point the impedance of the two elements is equal, so you can use the following equation to determine the inductance:
+The relationship between R and L is, as derived below.

 The advantage of this method is that it is accurate in that calibration resistors can be found with tolerances in the 0.1% range.